 When it comes to local attractions, you really are spoilt for choice.
 Amsterdam has it all: concerts, shows, world class museums, and pristine parks, not to mention magnificent cathedrals.
 Naturally a few of these things may set you back a fair bit, but that doesn’t mean you can’t have fun on a budget.

-Here are 10 free things to do in Amsterdam this spring:
+Here are 10 free things to do in Amsterdam:

 - Go on a walking tour